sikkha/ai-blue/README.md

-# AI-blue
+# AI Blue

 ## Project Overview

-AI-blue is a cutting-edge multihead AI integration platform designed to analyze and respond to complex scenarios.
-By leveraging a combination of AI models through advanced routing and weighting algorithms, AI-blue provides nuanced and intelligent insights into a wide range of dynamic real-world problems.
+AI Blue is a cutting-edge multihead AI integration platform designed to analyze and respond to complex scenarios.
+By leveraging a combination of AI models through advanced routing and weighting algorithms, AI Blue provides nuanced and intelligent insights into a wide range of dynamic real-world problems.

 ![AI Blue Logo](AIblue.jpeg)